 Returning the Chipper

 The rest of the wood went under our deck.
-The only items I could not manage to move were the bottom stumps of the tree.
+The only ones I couldn’t move were the large stumps.
 They were just too heavy for me.
 We will make a plan with those soon.

 Hiding the Wood